|Questions? Contact Us!

 Undergraduate Science/Math Courses Needed for Admission: 2 Semesters of Biology, 2 semesters of Physics, 2 Semesters of General Chemistry, 2 Semesters of Organic Chemistry, 1 Semester of Biochemistry, 1 Semester Statistics, 1 Semester of Mathematics.

 Electives: A well-rounded background in the social sciences and humanities including but not limited to; philosophy, psychology, history, foreign languages, business, and mathematics.

 Professional Medical School Programs Loras Graduates Have Attended: University of Iowa, Des Moines University, Southern Illinois University, Rocky Vista University, Medical College of Wisconsin, Midwestern University

-Percentage of Loras Applicants Admitted in Last 3 Years: 90%
+Percentage of Loras Applicants Admitted in Last 3 Years: over 90%

 Professional Program Information: Medical school education last four years with the first two years of didactic work (classroom) followed by two years of clinical rotations.
 Graduates then enter a residency program (3 years or more) to do advanced training and qualify for a medical specialty.
 Upon successful completion of the program students are awarded an Allopathic degree (MD) or an Osteopathic degree (DO).

 For more information on Allopathic Medicine (MD) visit www.amsa.org/premed